SupercedeTech/alertmanager-client/README.md

 # Alertmanager Client library

-This is a WIP library for using the Alertmanager HTTP API for creating & modifying alerts from Haskell code.
+This is a library for using the Alertmanager HTTP API for creating & modifying alerts from Haskell code.

 It is split into two parts:
   * `alertmanager-openapi` - a Haskell library which contains auto-generated bindings for the Alertmanager v2 HTTP API, generated using `openapi-generator` from the Alertmanager API Swagger file in their repository (pulled in via submodule).